 In my work in the field, I find it important to keep up with the most current education and effective techniques to best help my clients.
 Through the use of these, and conscious effort together, we can make the changes desired and reach the goals that may have once seemed unattainable.

 My clinical experiences range from being part of community mental health facilities to adolescent psychiatric hospitals to private practices.
-I enjoy working with all ages, and have experience with children as young as 4.
-I especially enjoy working with couples, whether it is working through something as difficult as an indiscretion to more simply working on relationship enhancement.
+I work with all ages, and have experience with children as young as 4.
+I especially have experience in working with perinatal-related issues including Postpartum Depression, Postpartum Anxiety, and experiences around pregnancy and infant loss.
+I also work with a lesser known but very important issue, Postpartum OCD.

 Areas of Clinical Specialty